Stocks pause as investors gauge earnings, await Biden speech - WTMJ

 AP Business Writer

-Investors had a lot ot digest on Wednesday.
+Investors had a lot to digest on Wednesday.
 Dozens of companies are reporting their quarterly results.
 After the closing bell, Wall Street will get reports from Apple, Facebook and Qualcomm.

 Google’s solid gains helped send communications stocks higher.
 Oil prices rose and boosted energy company stocks.
 Those gains were offset by a downturn in technology and health care companies.